-4.4 As provided in the Guideline on the Corporate Governance of Authorized Insurers ("GL10"), all authorized insurers incorporated in Hong Kong as well as applicable overseas insurers (except for small authorized insurers) are required to establish a Risk Committee.
-All other authorized insurers are also encouraged to do so, and may consider establishing a local Risk Committee if the Risk Committee at group level does not take specific reference to the risk profile of the insurer.
+4.4 As provided in the Guideline on the Corporate Governance of Authorized Insurers ("GL10"), all authorized insurers incorporated in Hong Kong as well as applicable overseas insurers (except for small authorized insurers) are required to establish a Risk Committee.7 All

-&lt;sup>5 Authorized insurers should refer to GL10 with regard to the expectation and guiding principles on delegations.
+5 Authorized insurers should refer to GL10 with regard to the expectation and guiding principles on delegation.

-&lt;sup>6 For branches of overseas-incorporated insurers without a local Board in Hong Kong, the overseas Board may delegate the responsibility to the local functions i.e. the local Risk Committee and senior management as appropriate, but retains ultimate responsibility.
+6 For branches of overseas-incorporated insurers without a local Board in Hong Kong, the overseas Board may delegate the responsibility to the local functions i.e. the local Risk Committee and senior management as appropriate, but should retain ultimate responsibility.